6 Savings Challenges To Try in 2024

 Getting out of debt is a crucial step for anyone working toward a major financial goal.
 That’s because the more debt you have, the more money goes toward paying bills and excess interest, which is money not going into your savings account.

-Consolidating debt with an installment loan can help reduce your monthly bills and make it easier to budget until you’re out of debt.
+Consolidating debt with an Installment Loan can help reduce your monthly bills and make it easier to budget until you’re out of debt.

 Facing an emergency expense without enough money in savings is a stressful experience.
-Fortunately, Advance America offers emergency loans with fast approval decisions and same-day or next-day funding.
+Fortunately, Advance America offers Emergency Loans with fast approval decisions and same-day or next-day funding.
 Whatever the emergency, you may be able to get the cash you need to cover it.

-Try a money-saving challenge today
+Try a savings challenge today

 If you’ve struggled to stick to a budget and grow your savings, consider a money-saving challenge!
 Whether you try a weeklong no-spend challenge, a short 3-month challenge, or a year-long savings challenge, you’ll save more money than if you hadn’t tried.